apache/spark/docs/spark-standalone.md

 You may also run your application entirely inside of the cluster by submitting your application driver using the submission client.
 The syntax for submitting applications is as follows:

-    ./spark-class org.apache.spark.deploy.client.DriverClient launch
+    ./spark-class org.apache.spark.deploy.Client launch
        [client-options] \
        <cluster-url> <application-jar-url> <main-class> \
        [application-options]

     cluster-url: The URL of the master node.
     application-jar-url: Path to a bundled jar including your application and all dependencies.
-Currently, the URL must be visible from inside of your cluster, for instance, in an HDFS directory.
+Currently, the URL must be globally visible inside of your cluster, for instance, an `hdfs://` path or a `file://` path that is present on all nodes.
     main-class: The entry point for your application.

     Client Options:
-      --memory <count> (amount of memory, in MB, allocated for your driver program) --cores <count> (number of cores allocated for your driver program) --supervise (whether to automatically restart your driver on application or node failure)
+      --memory <count> (amount of memory, in MB, allocated for your driver program) --cores <count> (number of cores allocated for your driver program) --supervise (whether to automatically restart your driver on application or node failure) --verbose (prints increased logging output)

 Keep in mind that your driver program will be executed on a remote worker machine.
 You can control the execution environment in the following ways: